paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2010-09-10-bbc_news_redesign.markdown

 The BBC is often careful to test new designs with its users, but this time it fell woefully short.

 ## One Page, A Thousand Interactions
-{% figure An article page on the new MSNBC website. %}
+{% figure "An article page on the new MSNBC website" %}
 ![](/assets/images/2010/09/msnbc.jpg)
 {% endfigure %}